Exploring Mangroves in Sri Lanka

 - Kalpitiya part1 and part2

 - Kaluwa modara (Alutgama)

 - Rekawa beach (Hambantota)

 - Kahada Modara

-Tour operators such as seerendipity tours organize day tours to these places on requests.
-Even some of the multiday Sri Lanka road trips cover these places.
+Tour operators such as seerendipity tours organize Sri Lanka one day tours to many places including tourists attractions such as mangroves.
+Even some of the multiday Sri Lanka road trips cover these mangrove bays.